ktonon/cog/README.markdown

 # cog: snippet(widget-files)
 ```

-Now that you have the hook, <tt>'widget-files'</tt> in there, you need to
-provide a value for it.
-You do this in your generator with the `snippet` method,
+The last line is a comment that Qt will ignore, but which `cog` will recognize
+as a snippet hook named <tt>'widget-files'</tt>.
+Once the hook is in place,
+it's up to a generator to provide the content which will be injected beneath
+the hook.
+Consider again the generator from above, with a few modifications

 ```ruby
 require 'cog'